rack-app/rack-app/README.md

 # Rack::APP

-Super bare bone app builder framework for writing minimalist/masochist not junked rack apps
+Your next favourite rack based micro framework that is totally addition free!
+Have a cup of awesomeness with  your to performance designed framework!

 The idea behind is simple.
 Keep the dependencies and everything as little as possible, while able to write pure rack apps, that will do nothing more than what you defined.